 If you’ve been serious about losing weight, you’re probably more aware of your food portions and calorie intake.
-The whole calorie counting issue is a bit of complicated area and it’s not as simple as calories in calories out and not all calories are created equal.
-100 calories of walnuts is going to act different in your body than 100 calories of a Coke.
+Calorie counting is not as simple as it may seem, as not all calories are created equal.
+100 calories of walnuts is going to act differently in your body than 100 calories of a soft drink.

-But it’s still important to be aware of how much you’re eating as it may surprise you the amount of calories you’re taking in and not knowing.
+However, it’s still important to be aware of how much you’re eating, even if you’re eating healthy, as you may be surprised by how many calories you’re taking in without knowing it.

-The first big thing, for losing weight, is to stop drinking your calories.
-This means cutting soft drinks, juices, sports drinks, specialty coffees etc. This are fast acting calories that don’t fill you up and can make you hungrier.
-You’ve taken in hundred of calories without really knowing as there’s no solid structure of protein and fiber to help keep you full.
+To lose weight, it’s important to stop drinking your calories.
+This means cutting out soft drinks, juices, sports drinks, specialty coffees, etc. These are fast-acting calories that don’t fill you up and can make you want to eat more.

-Since these drinks are all sugar, they can spike your blood sugar leading to a crash.
+Since these drinks are all sugar, they can spike your blood sugar, leading to a crash.
 This crash phase is where you tend to crave more of those fast-acting carbs in the form of simple sugars or refined carbs.
-This is going to make weight loss difficult so do yourself a favor and switch those drinks to water.
+This is going to make weight loss difficult, so do yourself a favor and stick to water.

 You can try to track your calories for a few days just to get an idea of where you stand.
 From here, you’ll know how you need to restructure things.